 If you have an idea for a new justice initiative, please contact Rev. Eric Banner.
 People with new ideas are asked to fill out this application for initial status and have a conversation with Rev. Banner to explore whether or not the proposal can move forward.

-We partner for justice through six teams in our church:
+We partner for justice through a variety of teams in our church:

 JUC’s Community Action Network (CAN) partners with Together Colorado to create structural change.
-Our community organizing work is focused on issues of mental health and affordable housing.
-In addition, we partner with the Edgewater Collective in the community of Edgewater to provide direct service, including the Reading Club at Lumberg Elementary and supporting a senior food bank.
+Our community organizing work is focused on issues of mental health, affordable housing and homelessness.
+Contact: Jill Armstrong